atesoe/atesoe.github.io/README.md

 * [Pass JLPT N4 from AnkiWeb](https://ankiweb.net/shared/info/431671556): N4 Kanji deck for Anki
 * [Pass JLPT N3 from AnkiWeb](https://ankiweb.net/shared/info/1931773451): N3 Kanji deck for Anki
 * [How to learn Kanji](https://www.tofugu.com/japanese/how-to-learn-kanji/): Includes different opinions on how to learn Kanji
+* [The Kanji Map](https://thekanjimap.com/): A website to visually show you the connections between different Kanji

 ## Vocabulary: